mindis/retailer-docs/Supplier FAQ test.rst

 I've just uploaded my feed and I want to check if the data has been uploaded correctly.
 How can I confirm this?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 If there are no errors with your feed upload, then your data has been uploaded successfully.
-You can check on the “Offers” tab on our website.
+You can check on the "Offers" tab on our website.

-What are the “Catalogue” and “Inventory” feeds?
+What are the "Catalogue" and "Inventory" feeds?
 I'm not sure how to use the Rangespan feeds.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Please see the `feed usage guide <https://www.rangespan.com/downloads/feed-usage.pdf>`_ for information on our feeds and their usage.